Written by: Susan Stafford-Pooley

 How much can you afford?

-This will be up to you and your parents, but prices can range from as little as $1,000 to $10,000 and way beyond for a suitable “starter” horse.
+This will be up to you and your parents, but prices can range from as little as $1,000 to $10,000 and way beyond for a suitable “starter”.
 Have a price range in mind and stick to it.

 What is your riding level?

 Take an honest look at your level of riding.
-If someones says their horse is suitable for an intermediate rider, and you are a true novice who has just begun working at the canter or lope, for instance, this is not the horse for you.
+If someones says their horse is suitable for an intermediate rider, and you are a true novice who has just begun working at the canter or lope, for instance, this is not the right fit for you.

 Size, colour and age